CarlosMatheus/TheAwakening/README.md

 ## About

-The Awakening was developed by three frashman students of Instituto tecnológico de Aeronáutica - [ITA](http://www.ita.br/).
+The Awakening was developed by three freshman students of Instituto tecnológico de Aeronáutica - [ITA](http://www.ita.br/).

 The project is a First Person Puzzle game.
 Is was made with Unity Engine.